canonical/k8s-snap/docs/src/charm/index.md

 package][] on cloud instances managed by Juju.
 Operating Kubernetes through this charm makes it significantly easier to manage at scale, on remote cloud instances and also to integrate other operators to enhance or customise your Kubernetes deployment.
-You can find out more about Canonical Kubernetes on this [overview page][] or see a more detailed explanation in our [architecture documentation][arch].
+You can find out more about {{product}} on this [overview page][] or see a more detailed explanation in our [architecture documentation][arch].